andreadepolis/andreadepolis.github.io/content/publication/Momentum/index.md

 ---
-title: "Modeling and Forecasting Macroeconomics Downside Risk"
+title: "Momentum crashes and time-varying skewness risk"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Davide Delle Monache (Bank of Italy)
-- admin
-- Ivan Petrella (University of Warwick)
+- with Daniele Bianchi (Queen Mary University) and Ivan Petrella (University of Warwick)

 # Author notes (optional)
 #author_notes:
 #- "Equal contribution"
 #- "Equal contribution"

-date: "2021"
+date: "2022"
 doi: ""

 # Schedule page publish date (NOT publication's date).